Brendan McLaughlin, who has been farming for over forty years, says he is lucky to be alive following a cow attack.

 “I’m lucky to be alive, very lucky to be alive but if she got my body, I was gone.
 I know I was near the end out there.”
 Brendan concluded.

-Brendan’s advice is always create a physical barrier between you and the cow and plan your escape route in advance of any cattle handling.
+Brendan’s advises his fellow farmers to always create a physical barrier between you and the cow and plan your escape route in advance of any cattle handling.